dungpa/dsls-in-action-fsharp/Readme.md

 The translated examples conform to the following conventions:
 - Each example is named `XX.YY.fs` where `XX` is the name of the problem and `YY` is the language for which the original program is written, including Java, Ruby, Groovy, Clojure and Scala.
+- There are a few examples with Fsharp suffix.
+They are written from scratch and more F#-ish in implementing DSLs.
-- `XX.YY.fsx` files are the corresponding scripting versions of `XX.YY.fs` files.
+- `XX.YY.fsx` files are often the corresponding scripting versions of `XX.YY.fs` files.
 - Many files have `// Listing X.Y ...` bits which are to reference the book's corresponding snippets.

 For detailed notes about F#-specific features for DSL development, please refer to [A cheatsheet for F#'s DSL-friendly features](https://github.com/dungpa/dsls-in-action-fsharp/blob/master/DSLCheatsheet.md).